shearerp/shearerp.github.io/_posts/2022-01-01-grokking-linked-list-reversal.md

 *"in mathematics you don't understand things.
 You just get used to them." -- John von Neumann*

-For years, I have found the whole topic of linked lists vaguely confusing and intimidating: *how do you keep track of all those pointers?* A good way to overcome that uneasy fuzziness is to dive in and solve a problem, explaining it so meticulously that you start to get used to the moving parts.
-The classic problem of reversing a linked list felt like a good place to start, so here is my deep dive into exactly how it works (in Python).
+For years, I have found the whole topic of linked lists vaguely confusing and intimidating: *how do you keep track of all those pointers?*

+One way to overcome this sort of feeling is to dive in and solve a problem, explaining every detail so meticulously that you get used to the moving parts.
+In the best case, those parts begin to look less like strange and brilliant bolts of inspiration that you yourself could never come up with, and more like common-sense moves that emerge inevitably from sitting with the problem long enough.

+The classic problem of reversing a linked list felt like a good place to start.
+So here is my deep dive into how linked list reversal works and why it really *has* to work that way (in Python).

+### Problem
-**Problem:** Reverse a linked list `L` in-place using only `O(1)` extra space.
+Reverse a linked list `L` in-place using only `O(1)` extra space.

 We will use the classes below to represent the list's nodes and the list itself.
 (The `insert` and `print` methods are not efficiently implemented or even necessary to solve the problem, but are useful for testing.)
 ```